muquit/go-xbuild-go/README.md

 1. Make sure you have the GitHub CLI [gh](https://cli.github.com/) is installed.
 By default, the path will be searched to find it.
-However, the environment variable **GH_CLI_PATH** can be seto specify an alternate path.
+However, the environment variable **GH_CLI_PATH** can be set to  specify an alternate path.

 2. Set up your GitHub token:
    * Get a GitHub token from _Profile image -> Settings -> Developer Settings_